Autodesk/synthesis/fission/README.md

 ## Packaging

-We have two commands, one for compiling dev for attachment to the in-development endpoint, and another for the release endpoint:
+We have two packaging commands: one for compiling dev for attachment to the in-development endpoint, and another for the release endpoint.

 Release:
 ```bash